-The obovate leaves are 2-3" long and feature double-toothed margins.
+The obovate leaves are 2" to 3" long and feature double-toothed margins.
 They are green for most of the growing season and turn yellow in the fall before falling off.

 This shrub is monoecious and will have both male catkins and female flowers.
-The yellow catkins are 2-3" long.
+The yellow catkins are 2" to 3" long.
 The female flowers are tiny and red.